fniessink/next-action/README.md

 optional arguments:
-  -h, --help            show this help message and exit --version             show program's version number and exit --write-config-file   generate a sample configuration file and exit -c [<config.cfg>], --config-file [<config.cfg>]
+  -h, --help            show this help message and exit --version             show program's version number and exit

+configuration options:
+  -c [<config.cfg>], --config-file [<config.cfg>]
-                        filename of configuration file to read (default: ~/.next-action.cfg); omit filename to not read any configuration file -f <todo.txt>, --file <todo.txt>
+                        filename of configuration file to read (default: ~/.next-action.cfg); omit filename to not read any configuration file -w, --write-config-file
+                        generate a sample configuration file and exit

+input options:
+  -f <todo.txt>, --file <todo.txt>
-                        filename of todo.txt file to read; can be '-' to read from standard input; argument can be repeated to read tasks from multiple todo.txt files (default: ~/todo.txt) -n <number>, --number <number>
+                        filename of todo.txt file to read; can be '-' to read from standard input; argument can be repeated to read tasks from multiple todo.txt files (default: ~/todo.txt)

+output options:
+  -r {always,never,multiple}, --reference {always,never,multiple}
+                        reference next actions with the name of their todo.txt file (default: when reading multiple todo.txt files)
+  -s [<style>], --style [<style>]
+                        colorize the output; available styles: abap, algol, algol_nu, arduino, autumn, borland, bw, colorful, default, emacs, friendly, fruity, igor, lovelace, manni, monokai, murphy, native, paraiso-dark, paraiso-light, pastie, perldoc, rainbow_dash, rrt, tango, trac, vim, vs, xcode (default: None)

+show multiple next actions:
+  -a, --all             show all next actions
+  -n <number>, --number <number>
-                        number of next actions to show (default: 1) -a, --all             show all next actions
+                        number of next actions to show (default: 1)

+limit the tasks from which the next actions are selected:
   -d [<due date>], --due [<due date>]
                         show only next actions with a due date; if a date is given, show only next actions due on or before that date
   -o, --overdue         show only overdue next actions -p [<priority>], --priority [<priority>]
-                        minimum priority (A-Z) of next actions to show (default: None) -s [<style>], --style [<style>]
+                        minimum priority (A-Z) of next actions to show (default: None)
-                        colorize the output; available styles: abap, algol, algol_nu, arduino, autumn, borland, bw, colorful, default, emacs, friendly, fruity, igor, lovelace, manni, monokai, murphy, native, paraiso-dark, paraiso-light, pastie, perldoc, rainbow_dash, rrt, tango, trac, vim, vs, xcode (default: None)

-optional context and project arguments; these can be repeated:
-  @<context>            context the next action must have +<project>            project the next action must be part of -@<context>           context the next action must not have -+<project>           project the next action must not be part of
+  @<context> ...        contexts the next action must have +<project> ...        projects the next action must be part of; if repeated the next action must be part
+                        of at least one of the projects -@<context> ...       contexts the next action must not have -+<project> ...       projects the next action must not be part of
 ```

 Assuming your todo.txt file is your home folder, running *Next-action* without arguments will show the next action you should do.
 Given this [todo.txt](https://raw.githubusercontent.com/fniessink/next-action/master/docs/todo.txt), calling mom would be the next action: